 Provincetown Residential Exemption

-As part of the Fiscal Year 2022 Tax Rate setting process, the Provincetown Select Board will consider the adoption of a Residential Exemption as they have done for the last several years.
+As part of the Fiscal Year 2022 Tax Rate setting process, the Provincetown Select Board adopted a Residential Exemption as they have done for the last several years.
 This exemption will adjust the taxes of qualified, domiciled residents of Provincetown.

 The mission of the Assessor's Office is to serve the taxpayers of Provincetown with professionalism, courtesy and accuracy.
 While the Department has a myriad of responsibilities, the most important is the valuation of all real and personal property in Provincetown.
 In accordance with State Law, values are updated annually to reflect full and fair value and are certified every five years by the Massachusetts Department of Revenue.
 In addition to valuation, the Assessor's office is also responsible for processing personal exemptions, Scale calculations, property transfers, permit and cyclical property reviews, mailing address changes, preparation of abutter's lists, motor vehicle and boat excise abatement processing among other responsibilities.